top of page

 by Char Miller, Professor of Environmental Analysis and History, Pomona College

-author's own backyard in Claremont, California, Natural Consequences: Intimate Essays for a Planet in Peril gives critical historical context to current ecological challenges such as fire, drought, development,
+In over forty site-specific essays that range from the middle of the Pacific Ocean to the author's own backyard in Claremont, California, Natural Consequences: Intimate Essays for a Planet in Peril gives critical historical context to current ecological challenges such as fire, drought, development, and fracking.

-Learn more >
+Learn more ➣

 TUW cover crop.jpg